Our Partners

 For more information on how the BHA is approaching partnership and collaboration throughout its implementation, please read the Plan for the Creation of the Behavioral Health Administration (BHA) which was submitted to Colorado Legislature on November 1, 2021.
 This plan provides detail on how the BHA is expected to operate.
 It covers the functions of the BHA, as well as how an aligned, strategic approach will advance accountability and transparency.
 Read the Executive Summary, available in English and Spanish.

-1. Access the latest info & resources: Bookmark this website and continue to check in for the latest behavioral health resources and information on the BHA’s efforts.
+1. Access the latest info and resources: Bookmark this website and continue to check in for the latest behavioral health resources and information on the BHA’s efforts.

 2. Share your thoughts: Submit your ideas, questions or concerns via the feedback form